-Following are some example Challenges used in a Wharton Entrepreneurship Class for generating ideas for new products and services.
-In this use, the challenges help students to examine trends and look for new innovations.
+Check out some of the challenges Prof. Mollick used in one of his Entrepreneurship classes for generating ideas about new products and services.
+In this use, the challenges help students to examine trends and look for new innovations:

 Take a picture or video of something that represents a trend or product category that is relatively unpopular or rare now, but which you think will become more popular in the future.
 Please also provide a short (few words) description.

 Think back on a big problem that you have encountered recently as part of your job (or, if you can’t think of a job-related problem, it could be as part of a hobby or other interest).
 In a few sentences, what was it?
-[Please make sure that you are okay sharing this problem with others in the class] (text only)
+[Please make sure that you are okay sharing this problem with others in the class!]

 Assume that you have a 3-D printer that can make any object of one square foot in size or smaller for about $4 an object.
 Assume it takes 5 minutes to print each object, that the object is in color, and that they can be semi-durable (so no heavy-duty mechanical parts).
 Take a picture or video of something that you think could be the basis of a profitable business with this technology.